-Strange as it may seem but Rahul Pathri, a self-taught musician has managed to find a connection between the sound of the cough, characteristic of TB and a pathological pattern.
+Strange as it may seem but Rahul Pathri, a self-taught musician has managed to find a connection between the sound of a cough, characteristic of TB and a pathological pattern.
 The connection hasn’t ended here.
-He has even seen a business opportunity to diagnose other cough based symptoms such as COPD, Bronchitis, Asthma and Whooping-Cough and has strategically arrived at Docturnal, a 2016 healthcare startup that provides non-invasive screening apps.
+He has even seen a business opportunity to diagnose another cough based symptoms such as COPD, Bronchitis, Asthma, and Whooping-Cough and has strategically arrived at Docturnal, a 2016 healthcare startup that provides non-invasive screening apps.
 It is a point of care screening app for early detection.

 A few minutes into the interview clearly indicates that Docturnal is a new frontier but it fills up a particular social and emotional vacuum in Pathri’s life.
 “I was diagnosed with an Arthritic condition that needed Biologics which had a prerequisite to undergo TB test and thus I got an opportunity to undergo a Mantoux test and IGRA in two years.
 It was cumbersome but caught enough attention and curiosity,” recalls Pathri.

-As fate would have it, Pathri’s mother ended up suffering from TB prior to which she was diagnosed for Type II Diabetes and in a span of two years, TB conquered the immune system.
+As fate would have it, Pathri’s mother ended up suffering from TB prior to which she was diagnosed with Type II Diabetes and in a span of two years, TB conquered the immune system.
 Around the same time, TB took away a friend’s life.
-When the friend passed away, we understood that there was a drummer who lived in the same neighbourhood (Yapral-secunderabad).These trying circumstances have impacted him in more ways than one.
+When the friend passed away, we understood that there was a drummer who lived in the same neighborhood (Yapral-Secunderabad).These trying circumstances have impacted him in more ways than one.

 The entrepreneur did not want to be another ‘me-too’ health app service.
 Right from its inception, Docturnal has benchmarked itself against other health apps on numerous factors.
 The most important being it allows individuals to screen at home or office in a non-invasive manner after downloading the app from Play Store.